Sep 30 (Fri), 2011,

 “Friends of SATREPS from a Student's Perspective”—a presentation by a SATREPS intern (university student)

 SATREPS is a JST-JICA program that promotes international joint research targeting global issues.
 Global challenges cannot be met by a single country or region acting on its own, so engagement by the international community is essential.
-SATREPS works through projects involving partnerships between researchers in Japan and researchers in developing countries, funded by a combination of competitive funds from the Japan Science and Technology Agency (JST) and ODA (official development assistance) from the Japan International Cooperation Agency (JICA).
+SATREPS works through projects involving partnerships between researchers in Japan and researchers in developing countries, funded by a combination of competitive funds from Japan Science and Technology Agency (JST) and ODA (official development assistance) from the Japan International Cooperation Agency (JICA).

 JST launched Friends of SATREPS in June 2011.
 Friends of SATREPS is an online community that provides a venue where a wide range of people not directly involved in SATREPS projects can join the conversation and take part in the SATREPS community.
 University and high school students, people involved in development, NGO workers, and others are welcome to register as members and join SATREPS participants in Friends of SATREPS.
 Direct communication between members with different experiences and with practical knowledge of research issues will enhance the SATREPS program and has the potential to eventually lead to research results that are of real benefit to society.